Glove80 is now in stock!

 If you are unsure what version you are running, the best solution is to generate the latest version with the Glove80 Layout Editor and flash two Glove80 halves.

-This is a timing issue between the bootloader and Windows.
-Effectively the Glove80 bootloader processes the new firmware and reboots too quickly for Windows to receive the completion acknowledgment.
+This is a timing issue between the bootloader and the OS.
+Effectively the Glove80 bootloader processes the new firmware and reboots too quickly for the OS to receive the completion acknowledgment.

 This is okay and nothing needs to be done.
 The firmware has been flashed successfully, and Glove80 should work as normal after it has finished rebooting.